 - Distress about failure to adhere to food management rules

 A person who scores in the lowest tertile of ecSI 2.0TM (16 or below)3 may exhibit eating, body image, and psychosocial attitudes and behaviors associated with eating disorders.
 Identifying ecSI 2.0TM cutoffs that warrant exploration of eating disorder diagnosis requires further study.

 - Use EDI5 or the validated but uncopyrighted EAT-268 along with ecSI 2.0TM.

-- As with any other paper-and-pencil test, cautiously interpret low ecSI 2.0TM scores, even when used in conjunction with EDI and/or EAT-26, as indicating an eating disorder.
+- As with any other questionnaire, cautiously interpret low ecSI 2.0TM scores, even when used in conjunction with EDI and/or EAT-26, as indicating an eating disorder.
 Only clinical examination can determine whether the person truly has an eating disorder.